rajadilipkolli/aws-stack/aws-kinesis-consumer-project/README.md

 ## Notes:

-kinesis steam biner works with aws v1 of dynamodb and kinesis
+kinesis steam binder works with aws v1 of dynamodb and kinesis

 ### Useful Links